 - Marie Curie is also the UK’s biggest funder of research into palliative and end of life care, which provides an evidence base to develop better ways of caring for people.
 The charity also campaigns for more patients to be able to make the choice to be cared for and die at home if that is what they want.

 Pears Foundation has supported Marie Curie for over fifteen years.
 The Foundation led the successful ‘Project Butterfly’ capital appeal in 2006, a £3.4m appeal to refurbish the Marie Curie Hospice in Hampstead, close to the Foundation’s office.

 Since then, Pears has continued to support the hospice on many levels, most recently spearheading the pilot of a Pay for a Day fundraising campaign which over its first three years raised £1.6m towards the core costs of Marie Curie’s hospices.

-The Foundation has also provided over £1.6million in revenue funding to help support Marie Curie’s nursing services which are core to its work.
+The Foundation has also provided over £1.7m in revenue funding to help support Marie Curie’s nursing services which is core to its work.